 Risks, valuation, and projections: Any stock price or equity value referred to in The Report may fluctuate.
 Past performance is not indicative of future performance, future returns are not guaranteed, and a loss of original capital may occur.
 Nothing contained in the Report is or should be relied on as, a promise or representation as to the future.
 The projected financial information is prepared expressly for use herein and is based upon the stated assumptions and Frost & Sullivan's analysis of information available at the time that this Report was prepared.
 There is no representation, warranty, or other assurance that any of the projections will be realized.
 The Report contains forward-looking statements, such as "anticipate", "continue", "estimate", "expect", "may", "will", "project", "should", "believe" and similar expressions.
 Undue reliance should not be placed on the forward-looking statements because there is no assurance that they will prove to be correct.
 Since forward-looking statements address future events and conditions, they involve inherent risks and uncertainties.
 Forward-looking information or statements contain information that is based on assumptions, forecasts of future results, estimates of amounts not yet determinable, and therefore involve known and unknown risks, uncertainties and other factors which may cause the actual results to be materially different from current projections.
-Macro level factors that are not directly analyzed in the Report, such as interest rates and exchange rates, any events related to the ecosystem, clients, suppliers, competitors, regulators, and others may fluctuate at any time.
-An investment decision must consider the Risks described in the Report and any other relevant Reports, if any, including the latest financial reports of the company.
+Macro level factors that are not directly analyzed in the Report, such as interest rates and exchange rates, any events related to the ecosystem, clients, suppliers, competitors, if any, including the latest financial reports of the company.
 R&D activities shall be considered as high risk, even if such risks are not specifically discussed in the Report.
 Any investment decision shall consider the impact of negative and even worst case scenarios.
-Any relevant for
+Any relevant forward-looking statements adefined in Section 27A of the Securities Litigation Reform Act of 1933 and Section 21E the Securities Exchange Act of 1934 (as a

 The Report shall include a description of the Participant and its business activities, which shall inter alia relate to matters such as: shareholders; management; products; relevant intellectual property; the business environment in which the Participant operates; the Participant's standing in such an environment including current and forecasted trends; a description of past and current financial positions of the Participant; and a forecast regarding future developments and any other matter which in the professional view of Frost & Sullivan (as defined below) should be addressed in a research Report (of the nature published) and which may affect the decision of a reasonable investor contemplating an investment in the Participant's securities.
 An equity research abstract shall accompany each Equity Research Report, describing the main points addressed.
 A thorough analysis and discussion will be included in Reports where the investment case has materially changed.
-The named lead analystand analysts responsible for this Report certify that the views expressed in the Report accurately reflect their personal views about the Company and its securities and that no part of their compensation was, is, or will be directly or indirectly related to the specific recommendation or view contained in the Report.
+The named lead analyst and analysts responsible for this Report certify that the views expressed in the Report accurately reflect their personal views about the Company and its securities and that no part of their compensation was, is, or will be directly or indirectly related to the specific recommendation or view contained in the Report.
 Neither said analysts nor Frost & Sullivan trade or directly own any securities in the company.
 The lead analyst has a limited investment advisor license for analysis only.